Uncle-T36/legacygrid-school-management/README.md

 # LegacyGrid School Management System

+**OWNER-ONLY LICENSE**

+This project is protected by a custom OWNER-ONLY LICENSE.
+Only the original owner (Uncle-T36) is permitted to use this code for commercial, production, or monetized purposes.
+All other use is strictly limited to non-commercial, educational, or personal experimentation.

+**Absolutely no cloning, redistribution, resale, or monetization is permitted.
+Violators will be subject to legal action under the laws of Zimbabwe.**

+See the [LICENSE](LICENSE) file for details.

+---

 A comprehensive Django-based school management system with secure billing and subscription management.

 ## 🔐 Security Features